-The following descriptions identified below as (a) - (g) represent explanations that cross reference to amounts on the Schedule of Expenditures of Federal Awards:
+The following descriptions identified below as (a) - (f) represent explanations that cross reference to amounts on the Schedule of Expenditures of Federal Awards:

-- (a) Denotes program tested as "major program". - (b) Denotes programs required to be clustered by United States Department of Health and Human Services. - (c) Denotes programs required to be clustered by United States Department of Health and Human Services. - (d) Denotes programs required to be clustered by United States Environmental Protection Agency. - (e) Reimbursements of this contract are passed through the State.
+- (a) Denotes program tested as "major program". - (b) Denotes programs required to be clustered by United States Department of Health and Human Services. - (c) Denotes programs required to be clustered by United States Department of Health and Human Services. - (d) Reimbursements of this contract are passed through the State.
 The amount reported on the Schedule of Expenditures of Federal Awards represents the portion of the grant that is considered federal.
-Federal participation in this program is 50%. - (f) Reimbursements of this contract are passed through the State.
+Federal participation in this program is 50%. - (e) Reimbursements of this contract are passed through the State.
 The amount reported on the Schedule of Expenditures of Federal Awards represents the portion of the grant that is considered federal.
-Federal participation in this program is 64.94%.
+Federal participation in this program is 65.13%.

-BRANCH-HILLSDALE-ST. JOSEPH COMMUNITY HEALTH AGENCY NOTES TO SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS YEAR ENDED SEPTEMBER 30, 2023
+BRANCH-HILLSDALE-ST. JOSEPH COMMUNITY HEALTH AGENCY NOTES TO SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS YEAR ENDED SEPTEMBER 30, 2024